sontek/sontek_net/sontek-frontend/posts/2022/local_kubeadm_cluster.md

 ❯ sudo chown $(id -u):$(id -g) $HOME/.kube/config
 ```

-You can run those on the master node for now, but later I'll show you how to move
+You can run those on the master node for now, but later I will show you how to move
 the config to your host computer.

 Now you should be able to check that your node is not ready yet: